 Success requires coordination of all the components

-Supply Chain Strategy links the marketplace, distribution network, manufacturing process, and procurement activity to service customers at a higher level yet at a lower total cost.
+Supply Chain Strategy serves to link the marketplace, distribution network, manufacturing process, and procurement activity to service customers at a higher level yet at a lower total cost.

 - Good communication with clients is a characteristic of the LPC International approach.

 - Strategic options are evaluated and recommendations made.

 - Important aspects covered include cost and service issues, network design, the right modal choices and convergence with the client’s information systems and human resources strategies.

 - Capital and operating budgets are prepared.
 Sensible conclusions are reached regarding outsourcing.
 This lays the basis for detailed design work leading to implementation.

 Clients in sectors as diverse as grocery retailing, service support, and book publishing have implemented supply chain strategies devised by LPC International.